JackJoeng/MapReduce-Word-Search/README.md

 *Solution*:

 1. Creat another folder called "search."
-2. Create "mapper.py" and "reducer.py" in the "search" folder.
+2. Create the "mapper.py" and the "reducer.py" in the "search" folder.
 3. In the "mapper.py", write

 ```